ErieBearsOS/eriebearsos.github.io/_posts/2020-09-09-the-first-challenge.md

 ---

-**So what are you waiting for?** Fill out the [Registration Form](https://docs.google.com/forms/d/e/1FAIpQLScqGKgLPNuJ2NrPnqZrtxsSmbKcgPY0lvQtHCY1jRd9jT6HTQ/viewform?usp=sf_link), join [our Discord server](https://discord.gg/fDdeJj5), and come play some Old School!
+**So what are you waiting for?**

+Fill out the [Registration Form](https://docs.google.com/forms/d/e/1FAIpQLScqGKgLPNuJ2NrPnqZrtxsSmbKcgPY0lvQtHCY1jRd9jT6HTQ/viewform?usp=sf_link), join [our Discord server](https://discord.gg/fDdeJj5), and come play some Old School!
+We'll gladly help you as much as we can to make sure you have a good time!